-MTW continued to make real progress against many of its priority areas for patients last year.
+MTW continued to make real progress achieving most of our actions to improve the outcomes for our patients linked to last years quality accounts.
 Some of these priorities continue to be at the forefront of our thinking this year.
-Stroke and dementia care, and infection control, remain three of our ongoing priorities.
+During our consultations and engagement it was clear to us that you wanted us to remain focused on stroke, dementia care, and infection control, for this reason these remain three of our ongoing priorities.

-To identify other priorities for this year we have listened to patient feedback from our regular patient surveys, analysed trends in our complaints, worked collaboratively with our many stakeholders and taken account of national reports.
+To identify other priorities for this year we have listened to patient feedback, analysed trends in our complaints, worked collaboratively with our many stakeholders and taken account of national reports and local reviews.